ircdocs/modern-irc/index.md

 The source indicates the true origin of a message.
 If the source is missing from a message, it's is assumed to have originated from the client/server on the other end of the connection the message was received on.

 Clients SHOULD NOT include a source when sending a message.
 If they do include one, the only valid source is the current nickname of the client.
-If the provided nickname cannot be found by the server, or if the provided nickname does not match the sending client's nickname, the server MUST ignore the message silently.

 Servers MAY include a source on any message, and MAY leave a source off of any message.
 Clients MUST be able to process any given message the same way whether it contains a source or does not contain one.